matteobaccan/owner/_posts/2013-07-11-owner-1-0-4-released.md

  * Added the `reload()` method that can be exposed implementing the interface [`Reloadable`][reloadable-intf].
 At the current time I am thinking to merge this interface with `Mutable`, before releasing, but that reloading() is a different operation and purpose than programmatically alter things... so for now, it's here.
- * Added [Travis CI][travis-ci] to the project to track changes and run tests on different JDK versions.
  * Fist class Java Arrays and Collections support in type conversion.
 Thanks [ffbit][].
  * Implemented `@DisableFeature` annotation to provide the possibility to disable variable expansion and parametrized formatting.
 See [#20][issue-20].
- * Website code snippets now have syntax highlighting.
-Thanks [ming13][].
  * Fixed bug [#17][issue-17] Substitution and format not working as expected when used together.

   [issue-40]: https://github.com/lviggiano/owner/issues/40